goauthentik/authentik/docs/upgrading/to-0.12.md

 - Add System Task Overview to see all background tasks, their status, the log output, and retry them
 - Alerts now disappear automatically

+Fixes:

+- Fix high CPU Usage of the proxy when Websocket connections fail

 ## Upgrading

 Docker-compose users can upgrade just as usual.